DanielAvdar/ml-orchestrator/docs/source/usage.rst

 Usage Guide
 ===========

-This guide will walk you through using the **ml-orchestrator** package in your own projects.
+This guide provides a comprehensive walkthrough for utilizing the **ml-orchestrator** package within your projects.

 Installation
 ------------
-Install the required dependencies using `Poetry`:
+To install the package, use `Poetry` with the following command:

 .. code-block:: bash

    pip install ml-orchestrator

-ml-orchestrator by itself has no dependencies.
+The **ml-orchestrator** package has no external dependencies by default.

 Quick Start
 -----------
-Here's an example to set up and define a simple pipeline component:
+Below is an example demonstrating how to set up and define a simple pipeline component:

 .. code-block:: python